top of page

 The Fellow will study a parameter space of the laser-plasma acceleration and the advanced electron beam transport in order to get the deliver the high-quality electron beam to the undulator line.
 The Fellow will model the FEL dynamics for both self-amplified spontaneous emission and seeded cases in order to reach saturation of the photon beam energy for soft and hard X-ray cases.

-The Fellow will contribute to an upgrade of the existing experimental technology at ELI-Beamlines, including the diagnostics of the electron and photon beams, as well as an external seeding using a high-harmonic generation (HHG) signal, in collaboration with Fellows from the “Laser-Plasma” and “Applications” work packages.
+The Fellow will contribute to an upgrade of the existing experimental technology at ELI ERIC, including the diagnostics of the electron and photon beams, as well as an external seeding using a high-harmonic generation (HHG) signal, in collaboration with Fellows from the “Laser-Plasma” and “Applications” work packages.
 The challenges in the diagnostics and manipulations with the electron beam parameters in the 6D phase-space, required for the LPA-based FEL, will be shared with other Fellows in the frame of the EuPRAXIA-DN work packages.

 The Fellow will work closely with INFN and other EuPRAXIA consortium members on the overall design optimization.
 The Fellow will have access to the wide-ranging EuPRAXIA training program which will include several international schools and workshops on plasma accelerator science and technology, as well as complimentary skills.